How Many Overdraft Fees Can Your Bank Charge You In One Day?

-If you've ever run your checking account into the red on accident, you know how expensive overdraft fees can be.
-In fact, overdraft is one of the highest fees banks charge and they cost consumers roughly $31 billion.
+If you've ever run your checking account into the red by mistake, you know how expensive overdraft fees can be.
+In fact, overdraft is one of the highest fees banks charge and they cost consumers over $30 billion.

 If you're counting on a check you deposit to post by a certain date and the bank credits the smaller one to your account first, there's a good chance you could end up in overdraft.

 Tip: Big banks typically waive the overdraft fee on transactions that are less than $5.Check out these new top banks that people are talking about:

 If multiple charges to your account get returned for insufficient funds, the bank can apply an overdraft fee to all of them, up to the daily limit.

 The maximum number of overdraft fees you can be charged in a single day varies from one bank to another.

 At SunTrust, for instance, you can be charged a maximum of six $36 overdraft fees in a single day.